hongpham/Workshop-Protect-your-IoT-fleet/docs/Module 4: Detect a compromised device using device-side metrics/README.md

         cd Workshop-Protect-your-IoT-fleet/
         cd 'Module 4: Detect a compromised device using device-side metrics'

-**After repo is published, use CFN to download repo to Cloud9 during provisioning.
-Need to update git repo name after it's published.
-Also need to put a screen shot of these command.**

 * Run script bootstrap.sh to install dependencies and make this device to send data to AWS IoT (make sure you are at directory 'Module 4: Detect a compromised device using device-side metrics').
 In this workshop, the default topic name is **temperature-device-03**, default device name is **SensorDevice03**.
 See screenshot in step 4 for an example.